DIYEmbeddedSystems/WebsocketController/README.md

     + whenever a telecommand is received, parse command message, update accordingly robot commanded state;
 - update control loops, and command actuators accordingly.

+#### SlowServo library
+Fast servo movements at certain joints may cause a large torque which would certainly damage the somehow weak gears & motors.
+Moreover, if collision avoidance or range limits are not well implemented (especially during the debugging phase), collisions may occur and cause similar damage.
+For this reason, I have implemented a SlowServo library: a library for controlling a servo via a classic PWM interface, but with additional open-loop control that limits its range of motion and angular speed.

 ### Data
 The SPI flash on the Wemos board stores the (compiled) Arduino sketch, as well as several data files (version controlled in the data/ folder).